VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

 Case Example

-A 46-year-old executive presented believing his metabolism had “slowed down”.
+A 46-year-old executive presented to Miller Health believing his metabolism had slowed down.

-Resting metabolic rate testing revealed an inefficient metabolic profile — relying heavily on carbohydrate oxidation and demonstrating poor metabolic flexibility.
+Resting metabolic rate testing revealed an inefficient metabolic profile the body was relying heavily on carbohydrate oxidation and demonstrating poor metabolic flexibility.

 Practical Approach